 - 21 water storage facilities (tanks and towers), and

-$0.20 of that $0.39 goes to operate the four water plants that produce a reliable supply of safe drinking water.
-The health of our customers and community is of vital importance to us.
+$0.19 of that $0.38 goes to operate the four water plants that produce a reliable supply of safe drinking water.
+The health and safety of our customers and community is our top priority.
 Water treatment plants operate 24/7/365 and water quality is regularly tested at every step of the treatment process from intake to delivery.

 Another $0.19 goes to pay for the engineering and maintenance of the distribution system that delivers a constant supply of safe, great-tasting water when and where our customers need it.

 $0.08 of every dollar goes to providing quality customer service at all levels of customer interaction.
 Whether through our permitting staff, our Call Center, or our staff in the field like Meter Technicians, we strive to engage our customers with courteous, quality, and timely service.